- Theatre Arts and Dance

 - Liberal Arts: African Studies Initiative

 I am an ethnographer of stage, street, and digital performance, with a particular interest in youth culture in the Arab world.
-My first book, Staging a Slow Revolution, examines the cultural politics of identity in Egyptian underground theater, before and after 2011.
+My forthcoming book Theaters of Citizenship: Aesthetics and Politics of Egypt’s Avant-Gardes (Northwestern University Press, 2020) examines the cultural politics of identity in Egyptian underground theater, before and after 2011.
 A generation of Egyptians disillusioned with electoral process used theatrical performance and acting workshops as sites of staging cultural politics.
-Their embodied debates on gender, media, refugee rights, and self-help, were a locus of the underground intellectual scene that endured through Egypt’s political cataclysms.
-After the revolution, the cultural underground has become a more visible, and yet oppositional, site of thought and art.
-Since 2011, I’ve initiated a second project on young Arab women’s digital performances.
-It started with an article on Egyptian bloggers who used intimate digital spaces to talk about self and sexuality, as well as revolutionary politics.
-As YouTube and Instagram grew in popularity in the Arab world, I studied the digital performances of a Saudi beauty vlogger and Egyptian Instagram star.
-Their multiple stages – on personal and corporate media platforms – allowed them to assemble roles from transnational genres and Arab youth cultures, producing inventive embodiments of young Arab womanhood.
-I am interested in how their roles evolve across platforms, and study them as posthuman performances, built by algorithmic, technological, and bodily processes.
+Their embodied debates on gender, media, refugee rights, and self-help, were a locus of an underground intellectual scene that endured Egypt’s political cataclysms.
+Since 2011, I’ve launched a second project on young Arab women’s digital performances.
+Beginning with an article on Egyptian bloggers who used intimate digital spaces to talk about self and sexuality, as well as revolutionary politics, I have studied the performances of a Saudi beauty vlogger and Egyptian hijab evangelist on Instagram.
+Their multiple stages – on personal and corporate media platforms – assemble inventive embodiments of young Arab womanhood.
+I am interested in how their roles evolve across platforms and study them as posthuman performances, built by algorithmic, technological, and bodily processes.